After a relationship ended, I needed clarity. Writing became the way I found it.

 Not to persuade or convince anyone of anything.

-What you’ll find here is a series of letters —each one documenting my lived experience while dating Tiffany, written after clarity replaced confusion.
+What you’ll find here is a series of letters—each one documenting my lived experience in that relationship, as I understood it once clarity replaced confusion.

 For a long time, I stayed silent.
-I minimized my own experience, rationalized behavior that didn’t sit right, and convinced myself that endurance was the same thing as love.
+I minimized my own experience, rationalized behavior that didn’t sit right with me, and convinced myself that endurance was the same thing as love.

 It wasn’t.

-Each piece stands on its own, but together they form a complete picture—not of a villain, but of a relationship that was fundamentally unhealthy and unsustainable.
+Each piece stands on its own, but together they form a complete picture—not of a villain, but of a relationship that felt fundamentally unhealthy and unsustainable to me.

 Because too many people—especially men—are taught to absorb emotional damage quietly and call it strength.